Sri Lanka troops hunt militants linked to suicide attacks

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-COLOMBO: Sri Lanka’s military launched a major hunt Saturday for remnants of an Islamist group which carried out the Easter suicide bombings that killed 258 people, officials said.
+COLOMBO: Sri Lanka´s military launched a major hunt Saturday for remnants of militant group which carried out the Easter suicide bombings that killed 258 people, officials said.

 Several Colombo suburbs were targeted by troops using emergency powers on arrests and detentions adopted after the April 21 attacks.